kimicasamina/restaurant-order-website/README.md

 - dotenv: To manage environment variables.
   = multer: To handle file uploads (menu images).
 - body-parser: To parse incoming request bodies.

+## Views

+- views/auth/login.ejs and views/auth/register.ejs:
+  These templates allow users to register and log in.

+- views/user/menu.ejs:
+  Displays the restaurant menu for ordering.

+- views/admin/dashboard.ejs:
+  Admin dashboard to manage menu items and view orders.